Hydrogen Storage Technology

 A new alloy is reinventing an old technology and making engineers take a second look at hydrogen storage.
-GKN explores the role metal hydrides play to ensure safe and reliable zero-emission energy storage for residential applications.
+GKN explores the role metal hydrides play in a new infrastructure of storing zero-emission energy with an innovative low-pressure and reliable technology.

-Zero emissions and energy from renewable sources – Energy storage becomes key
+Zero emissions and energy from renewable sources – Energy storage technology becomes key

 The strong demand for CO₂ reduction has become a driver for more energy being produced from renewable resources.